SixArm/rust-quick-guide/rust-quick-guide-1.0.0.md

 In this example, the Sealed trait is defined as pub and the implementations are placed in a private module called private.
 The foo function is generic over T where T must implement the Sealed trait.

 Because the private module is private, no other code outside the module can implement the Sealed trait, ensuring that only the types explicitly listed within the module can be used with the trait.

-# Keyword summaries

-This page is a section divider and intentionally blank.

 ## enum keyword for enumerations